buahaha/aa-discordnotify/README.md

 ### Features

-- Aut notifications appear as DM on Discord
+- Auth notifications appear instantly as DM on Discord
-- Notifications are colored according to level (e.g. INFO = blue)
+- Notifications are colored according to their level (e.g. INFO = blue)
-- Option to forward superuser's notifications only
+- Can be restricted to notifications for superusers only (e.g. to keep track of errors)

 ## Example